rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 **To prepare the data for modeling, several preprocessing steps are performed:**

 **Loading the data**
-The identity and transaction data are loaded from CSV files using pandas.
+-The identity and transaction data are loaded from CSV files using pandas.
-**Merging the datasets** The identity and transaction datasets are merged on the TransactionID column using a left join to ensure that all transaction data is retained.
+**Merging the datasets**
+-The identity and transaction datasets are merged on the TransactionID column using a left join to ensure that all transaction data is retained.
 **Handling missing values:**
-Columns with more than 40% missing values are dropped from the dataset.
+-Columns with more than 40% missing values are dropped from the dataset.
 For the remaining columns, missing values are imputed with the mean of each column.
 **Handling infinity values**
-Infinity values are replaced with NaN.
+-Infinity values are replaced with NaN.
 **Filling NaN values:**
-NaN values are filled with the mean of each column.
+-NaN values are filled with the mean of each column.
 **Storing cleaned data:**
-The cleaned data is saved to a SQLite database for easier access and retrieval during model training and evaluation.
+-The cleaned data is saved to a SQLite database for easier access and retrieval during model training and evaluation.

-**Missing Values**
-- Around 414 features contain missing values.
-- Top features containing missing values.

 **Label Encoding**
 - Convert string, category, object type variables to integers type.

-#### Data Preprocessing
-To prepare the data for modeling, several preprocessing steps are performed:

-  - *Loading the data:* The `identity` and `transaction` data are loaded from CSV files using pandas.

-  - *Merging the datasets:* The `identity` and `transaction` datasets are merged on the `TransactionID` column using a left join to ensure that all transaction data is retained.

-  - *Handling missing values:* Columns with more than 40% missing values are dropped from the dataset.
-For the remaining columns, missing values are imputed with the mean of each column.

-  - *Handling infinity values:* Infinity values are replaced with NaN.

-  - *Filling NaN values:* NaN values are filled with the mean of each column.

-  - *Storing cleaned data:* The cleaned data is saved to a SQLite database for easier access and retrieval during model training and evaluation.

 #### Feature Scaling
 Feature scaling is performed to normalise the data using the StandardScaler from scikit-learn.
 This step ensures that all features have the same scale, which helps improve the performance of machine learning models, particularly those sensitive to feature scales, such as gradient-based methods.